Which Espresso Machine Should You Buy

 CoffeeGeek ranks PID systems among the top considerations when buying.

-Good PID control helps reduce over- or under-extraction, especially when experimenting with different beans.
+As a result, good PID control helps reduce over- or under-extraction, especially when experimenting with different beans.

 Build Quality & Parts/Serviceability